Alexander19962202/social_network/README.md

-# Web-resume
+# SNOwl

 # Description

-The project is a web resume for easy demonstration of the basic skills of a software engineer.
+This project is not an attempt to copy Facebook or VKontakte.
+It is rather a platform for solving medium and large tasks, simulating real problems during development (for example, migration to updated technologies, support, etc.).

 # Getting Started with Create React App